alfiyabaig29/library-api/README.md

 # Creative Library REST API

-This project is a RESTful API built using Node.js and Express for managing a library system.
-It also includes a simple frontend UI to interact with the API.
+This project is a RESTful Library Management API built using Node.js and Express, with full CRUD functionality and a frontend interface.
+It is also deployed and accessible online.

 ## Live Demo